Globalizing and localizing .NET applications

 It results in localized applications that are more stable and have fewer bugs.

-The .NET Framework provides extensive support for the development of world-ready and localized applications.
-In particular, many type members in the .NET Framework class library aid globalization by returning values that reflect the conventions of either the current user's culture or a specified culture.
-Also, the .NET Framework supports satellite assemblies, which facilitate the process of localizing an application.
+.NET provides extensive support for the development of world-ready and localized applications.
+In particular, many type members in the .NET class library aid globalization by returning values that reflect the conventions of either the current user's culture or a specified culture.
+Also, .NET supports satellite assemblies, which facilitate the process of localizing an application.

 Discusses the first stage of creating a world-ready application, which involves designing and coding an application that is culture-neutral and language-neutral.